mameen7/restclient-api/README.md

 ## Examples

-Lets say we have a backend API sitting in `https://example.com/api` and we're trying to implement a frontend service that will handle connecting to different resources withing the API.
+Lets say we have a backend API sitting at `https://example.com/api` and we're trying to implement a frontend service that will handle connecting to different resources withing the API.

 ### Configuration for Basic CRUD operations

- Lets say we want to connect to `users` resource in `https://example.com/api/users` and we want our frontend service to handle CRUD operations for the users resourse.
+ Lets say we want to connect to `users` resource at `https://example.com/api/users` and we want our frontend service to handle CRUD operations for the users resourse.
 All we need to do is what is shown below:

  ```js
 import { BaseAPI } from "japi";